burntraisin/burntraisin-site/content/_index.md

 title = "burntraisin"
 +++

 Hello!
-I'm Rebekah (also known as burntraisin), and I'm a student based in the NYC metropolitan area studying computer science.
+I'm Rebekah (aka burntraisin), and I'm a student based in the NYC metropolitan area studying computer science, but I intend on switching to electrical engineering (or doing both).
 I spend a good chunk of my time on my computer, likely on my text editor ~~operating system~~ of choice: Emacs.